 You may be assigned teaching responsibilities or other instructor tasks as assigned by a faculty supervisor.

 You may be assigned coaching responsibilities for various athletic teams.

-You may be assigned responsibilities in offices such as Recreational Sports, Research and Sponsored Programs, Academic Support and Achievement (ASAP) or Institutional Research and Analysis.
+You may be assigned responsibilities in offices such as Recreational Sports, Research and Sponsored Programs, The Learning Center or Institutional Research and Analysis.

 Graduate assistants typically receive tuition support for a maximum of six credit hours per semester.
-Some graduate assistant positions will also receive an academic year stipend averaging between $5,000 - $7,000 for a maximum of 20 hours per week for the academic year.
+Some graduate assistant positions will also receive an academic year stipend averaging between $5,000 to $6,000 for a maximum of 20 hours per week for the academic year.

 If you are an out-of-state graduate student receiving graduate assistant support, you will not be responsible for paying the difference between resident and non-resident tuition for the six credit hours.

 If your graduate assistant position does not include a stipend, you will work approximately 10 hours per week while classes are in session.